- Sports Injuries

 Stage 1 - following a reduction

-The shoulder should be immobilized in a sling for at least a week depending on the severity of any associated damage.
-Perform wrist and hand exercises such as moving each finger through its range of motion and clenching the fist to prevent stiffness and keep the blood flowing to the area.
+Duration days 0-7.
+The shoulder should be immobilized in a sling for at least a week depending on the severity of the injury.
+Performing wrist and hand exercises such as moving each finger through its range of motion and clenching the fist will prevent stiffness and keep the blood flowing to the area.

-Continue icing the injury regularly to reduce pain and swelling.
+Continue applying cold therapy regularly to reduce pain and swelling.
 A doctor may prescribe anti-inflammatory medication to reduce pain and inflammation.
-Taping the shoulder joint may also help give extra support as might wearing a heavy duty shoulder support.
+Taping the shoulder joint may also help give extra support as might a heavy duty shoulder support.

 Stage 2 - mobility

-When pain allows start mobility exercises for the shoulder.
 Avoid the combined movements of abduction (taking the arm out to the side) and external rotation (turning the shoulder outwards) as this is often the position the injury occurred and is likely to happen again.
-Only exercise if the shoulder is pain free.
-Continue to wear a sling when not performing exercises if you feel it necessary Ice after exercise if swelling occurs.
+Only exercise if the shoulder is pain free and continue to wear a sling when not performing exercises if you feel it necessary.
+Apply ice after exercise if swelling occurs.

 Stage 3 - strengthening

 Duration weeks 4 to 6.
 Aim to achieve full range of motion and begin strengthening exercises.
 Begin isometric or static strengthening exercises providing there is no pain.
 Begin to move the shoulder into abduction and external rotation if comfortable to do so, but do not perform strengthening exercises in this position.